TylerWebDev/AdventOfCode2015/README.md

-# AdventHaskell
+# Advent of Code
-25 Days of Haskell
+25 Days of Code

-Solutions to http://adventofcode.com/ written in Haskell, for fun and learning.
+Solutions to http://adventofcode.com/ written in different languages, for fun and learning.